Israeli foreign minister lands in Morocco to strengthen ties

 Israel and Morocco share a long history of formal and informal ties.
 Many Israelis have lineage that traces back to Morocco, which is still home to a small community of several thousand Jews.

-Lapid, who is slated to become prime minister in 2024 under Israel’s eight-party coalition government, is expected to meet with his Moroccan counterpart, Nasser Bourita and sign several agreements to push forward consultation between the two nations.
+Lapid, who is slated to become prime minister in 2024 under Israel’s eight-party coalition government, is expected to meet with his Moroccan counterpart, Nasser Bourita, and sign several agreements to push forward consultation between the two nations.

-Lapid is slated to inaugurate the Israeli Liaison Office and pray at a synagogue.
+Lapid is scheduled to inaugurate the Israeli Liaison Office and pray at a synagogue.

 Israel and Morocco had low-level diplomatic relations in the 1990s, but Morocco cut them off after the second Palestinian uprising erupted in 2000.
 The two countries maintained informal ties, with thousands of Israelis traveling to Morocco each year.